rohit01/blog_backup/_posts/technology/2014-12-18-use-shinken-let-nagios-rip.md

   - shinken
   - docker
 thumbnail: /res/posts/use-shinken-let-nagios-rip/NinjaGreen.png
-subtitle: Quick comparison and how to migrate your current Nagios setup to Shinken in less than 10 minutes
 ---

 Nagios is a great IT infrastructure monitoring tool.
 Some people still consider it as an IT standard for monitoring.
 But as with any software, there is always competition.
 I personally find Shinken to be one of the most compatible, modern and dare I say, a better alternative to Nagios.
 In this post, I will do a quick comparison between the two tools, show you reasons to migrate and more importantly how to migrate your current Nagios setup to Shinken in less than 10 minutes!
 No, seriously!